OwnMarket/OwnBlockchain/Docs/Nodes/NodeSetup.md

 Node can be deployed in two ways:

-- _Simple deployment_: Deploying using "xcopy approach" (available for for all three OSs and does not require admin permissions).
+- _Simple deployment_: Deploying using "xcopy deployment" approach (available for for all three OSs and does not require admin permissions).
 This deployment approach is recommended for non-public nodes running on personal computers.
 - _Scripted deployment_: Deploying on a dedicated machine using provided setup scripts (available only for Linux and requires admin permissions).
 This deployment approach is highly recommended for validator nodes and for mission-critical client nodes in production scenarios.

 Please refer to the corresponding section below, depending on your use case.